Causaly alternative · for oncology biotech medical affairs

 UNMIRI · See Literature Intelligence

 Causaly built a great R&D platform.
-In September 2025 they launched Causaly Agentic Research — a multi-agent system aimed squarely at target identification, biomarker discovery, and competitive intelligence for research scientists at top-20 pharma.
-Their pricing reflects that buyer: $300K+ ACV, 6–9 month procurement, sales-led to CMO and head-of-medical-affairs at large enterprise.
+In September 2025 they launched Causaly Agentic Research, a multi-agent system aimed squarely at target identification, biomarker discovery, and competitive intelligence for research scientists at large pharma.
+Causaly's enterprise pricing is not publicly disclosed, but is generally understood to sit in the mid-six-figure-and-up ACV band typical of biopharma R&D platforms, with a 6–9 month procurement cycle sold to the CMO and head of medical affairs.

 For a 50-500 person oncology biotech medical affairs team with two drugs, six MSLs, and a quarterly competitive readout to ship, the math gets hard fast.
-UNMIRI Engine 3 is built for the buyer Causaly can't economically serve: oncology-only depth, citation-grounded summaries an MLR reviewer can defend, $99/month individual or $499/month team self-serve, no procurement cycle.
-Pick what fits your team size.
+UNMIRI Engine 3 is live today and oncology-only by design: citation-grounded summaries an MLR reviewer can defend, $149/month individual or $599/month team self-serve, no procurement cycle to get started.
+It fits a lean biotech team, and it also gives an oncology medical affairs group inside a larger pharma a way to evaluate oncology-specific depth without a top-down enterprise purchase.
+Pick what fits your team.

 At a glance